 Though unknown to most, TEP is the process by which most language service providers operate.
 TEP stands for Translation-Editing-Proofreading.
-These are the most important elements in translation and they ensure that your text is word-perfect, every time.
-These steps are essential for high-quality and accurate translations, and we at Crisol Translations are meticulous in their execution.
+These are the most important elements in translation and they ensure that your text is word-perfect every time.
+These steps are essential for high-quality and accurate translations, and we at Crisol Translation Services are meticulous in their execution.

 The T in TEP Stands for “Translation”

 This part may seem obvious, but there are many different stages in the translation process.
 When faced with a project, first we must choose who on our team is most suited to the task.
 This involves considering the subject matter, language pair and time required.
 Should the text be of a specialist nature, we must ensure that the translator taking on the project is an industry expert, so our client receives the most accurate translation.

 Then, we judge the nature of the translation, as this decides which translation technology is required.
 Some clients may request that their texts, when they are more technical and empirical-based, be pre-translated with Machine Translation (MT).
 Needless to say, human translators later edit the raw machine translation output to ensure immaculate translations.
 Some other times, especially when it’s a client we’ve worked with before, we store their terminology in a translation memory, which improves the speed at which we can complete a translation.

 The E in TEP Stands for “Editing”

 As almost all language service providers (LSPs) make use of translation technology, the editing process is of the utmost importance.
 While translation technology is a fantastic improvement to the industry, it cannot yet match the accuracy of